- Planning a visit

 - Directions and parking

-All materials in AHTL’s Special Collections are available for research to students, faculty, visiting scholars, and others with interest in these materials.
+All special collections materials at Harvard Divinity School Library are available for research to students, faculty, visiting scholars, and others with interest in these materials.
 No letters of introduction are necessary.
-Please contact Special Collections in advance of your visit to ensure access to collections stored offsite.
+Please contact Research Services in advance of your visit to ensure access to collections stored offsite.

-Special Collections materials are generally available Monday to Friday, 9 am to 5 pm, excluding University holidays.
-Because many collections are stored offsite, please place requests at least two business days in advance of your intended visit.
+Special collections materials are generally available Monday to Friday, 10 am to 4 pm, excluding University holidays.
+Because many collections are stored offsite, please place requests at least two full business days in advance of your intended visit.

 For materials in HOLLIS: Materials located in the HOLLIS catalog have embedded “Request Item” links that generate your request.
 First time users will be asked to create a HOLLIS Special Request account.